 Feel free to post photos and videos of your visit on social media.
 We are more than happy to see the museum's accounts being linked via Handle @deutschestechnikmuseum.

-Editorial Coverage: Photography and filming without the use of a tripod or external flash is allowed.
-If other technical means are to be employed, a permit will be required.
-To request a photo permit, please send an email to email@example.com.
+Editorial Coverage: A permit is required.
+To request a photo or film permit, please send an email to firstname.lastname@example.org.

-Commercial: Commercial use of photos is allowed only with permission.
-To request a photo permit, please send an email to firstname.lastname@example.org.
+Commercial: Commercial use of photos or films is allowed only with permission.
+To request a photo or film permit, please send an email to email@example.com.

 If you lost an item during your visit, send an email to firstname.lastname@example.org with a detailed description.
 If the item was found, we will make it available for you to pick it up during business hours.